skmin-lab/unixmd/docs/source/objects/qm/prog_molpro.rst

 +----------------------+----------------------------------------------------------------+----------------+

-Detailed description of the arguments
+Detailed description of the parameters
 ''''''''''''''''''''''''''''''''''''''''''

 .. note:: Please refer Molpro (version 2015.1) manual for available options and more detailed descripttion about the input of Molpro.